flancian/garden/lightning talks.md

 Web app and desktop app recently went through refactoring, resulting in a better architecture and experience.
 Recently opened early access to [[plugins api]].
 Users are already building great extensions with it.

-People around the world sharing, colla
+"People around the world are sharing, collaborating and building communities around it."

+Interoperability between different note taking talks is a problem we can solve together by embracing open standards.